react-native-webrtc/react-native-webrtc/Documentation/AndroidInstallation.md

 	android:foregroundServiceType="mediaProjection|camera|microphone" />
 ```

-The following will create an ongoing persistent notification which also comes with a foreground service.
+The following will create an ongoing persistent notification which typically comes with a foreground service.
-You will be prompted for permissions automatically each time you want to initialise screen capturing.
+You will be prompted for permissions automatically each time you want to initialize screen capturing.
-A notification channel is also required and created.
+A notification channel is also required and created before the notification.

 ```javascript
 import notifee, { AndroidImportance } from '@notifee/react-native';